Here’s What Lenders Need From You

 Along the same lines, lenders will be interested in knowing how many units are being used as rentals or vacation homes.
 Generally speaking, there is a more emotional attachment to homes that are owner-occupied and hence more willing to invest in taking care of properties and making improvements.

-Lenders want to understand the past, present, and projected future financials of an association.
+Lenders want to understand the past, present, and projected future financial profile of an association.
 At a minimum, they will look at current financial statements (balance sheets and income statements) to see how well the HOA is actually performing versus plans or budgets.
 They will most certainly pay special attention to an association’s accounts receivable aging report.

 If an association shows any signs of poor planning, irresponsible spending or inadequate collection of dues, lenders will be reluctant to commit to a loan.
 They may view any new money as sustaining substandard performance.
 These shortcomings equate to greater risk for the lender, who strives for a very high degree of confidence that they will be repaid.